PowerConnect Developer Guide

 Alternative 2: Users provide ALL particulars of the

-side ONLY- Pro: Slightly easier to implement as compared to Alternative 1
+Parent / NOK+ binding of student and parent / NOK is done atStudentside ONLY- Pro: Slightly easier to implement as compared to Alternative 1

 - Pro: Defensive coding is applied, reducing chances of bugs